JuliaComputing/Multibody.jl/docs/src/index.md

 A [`Spherical`](@ref) joints restricts all translational degrees of freedom, but allows all rotational degrees of freedom.
 It thus transmits no torque.

-Some joints offer the option to add 1-dimensional components to them by providing the keyword `useAxisFlange = true`.
+Some joints offer the option to add 1-dimensional components to them by providing the keyword `axisflange = true`.
 This allows us to add, e.g., springs, dampers, sensors, and actuators to the joint.

 ```@autodocs
 Modules = [Multibody]